ovh/cds/docs/content/workflows/template/_index.md

 Each yaml file of a template is evaluated as a Golang template (with [[ and ]] delimiters) so loop or condition can be used in templates.

 ## Template parameters
-There are three types of custom parameters available in a template (string, boolean, repository).
+There are four types of custom parameters available in a template (string, boolean, repository, json).
 ![Parameters](/images/workflow_template_parameters.png)

 There are some others parameters that are automatically added by CDS: